Theory-Independent Context Incompatibility: Quantification and Experimental Demonstration

-The degree of violation of the theory-independent context compatibility hypothesis may vary over time through the dynamic evolution of the system.
-Thus, it becomes useful to introduce a measure capable of quantifying such a violation to the extent that we can estimate how far a context is from compatibility.
-Relying on the properties of Kullback-Leibler divergence~\cite{kullback} for distributions $P(\ms{X})=\{p(x_i)\}$ and $P(\ms{Y})=\{p(y_j)\}$, $ D\big(P(\ms{X})||P(\ms{Y})\big)=\sum_i p(x_i) \log_b\left(\frac{p(x_i)}{p(y_i)}\right)$, we introduce the \textit{theory-independent context incompatibility} (TICI)
+\textit{Quantification.} Since the violation of theory-independent context compatibility may depend on system dynamics, it is useful to quantify how far a context deviates from compatibility.
+Using the Kullback–Leibler (KL) divergence~\cite{kullback}, $D(P(\ms{X})||P(\ms{Y}))=\sum_i p(x_i)\log_b[p(x_i)/p(y_i)]\ge0$ for distributions $P(\ms{X})=\{p(x_i)\}$ and $P(\ms{Y})=\{p(y_j)\}$, we define the \textit{theory-independent context incompatibility} (TICI)